zulip/zulip/docs/production/deployment.md

 1. Configure your reverse proxy (or proxies) to correctly maintain the `X-Forwarded-For` HTTP header, which is supposed to contain the series of IP addresses the request was forwarded through.
+Additionally, [configure Zulip to respect the addresses sent by your reverse proxies](#configuring-zulip-to-trust-proxies).
 You can verify your work by looking at `/var/log/zulip/server.log` and checking it has the actual IP addresses of clients, not the IP address of the proxy server.